-Based on the success of those early corporate events, Parrado signed an exclusive agreement with Davis, as it was her efforts that convinced him to share his story after so many years.
-It was the partnership with Parrado that eventually anchored the creation of GDA.
+Shortly after his successful keynote, Parrado signed an exclusive agreement with Davis as it was her efforts that convinced him to share his story after so many years.
+It was this partnership with Parrado which eventually anchored the creation of GDA Speakers.

-Davis is a member of the Entrepreneur Organization.
-She is also a supporter of numerous community organizations.
-She was named to the University of Oklahoma Gaylord College Board of Visitors in 2014.
+Davis is a frequent guest on podcasts sharing entrepreneurial insights, lessons in innovative leadership, and her vast knowledge of the speaker industry.
+Davis is an active member of the Entrepreneur Organization and a supporter of numerous community organizations.
 She was the co-chair of the 2014 Soup’s On!
-Luncheon, which is the major fundraising force of The Stewpot Alliance benefiting the programs of The Stewpot in Dallas.
-The 2014 Luncheon was the most successful luncheon to date.
-In 2011, the Dallas Business Journal honored her as one of Dallas’ Top 25 Women in Business.
+Luncheon, the major fundraising force of The Stewpot Alliance - with that luncheon being the most successful to date.
+Serving on the University of Oklahoma Gaylord College Board of Visitors from 2014-2022, she was awarded the 2018 Gaylord Distinguished Alumni Award.
+She was also honored by the Dallas Business Journal as one of Dallas’ Top 25 Women in Business.

 Being drawn to the mountains, Davis enjoys hiking and has recently traversed 43 miles in Zion National Park.
 Merging her love for hiking and serving the community, she has also hiked the Grand Canyon rim-to-rim as a part of a fundraiser for Project Athena and has walked over 120 miles on the Camino de Santiago hike in Spain.
 She is an Oklahoma native, graduating from the Gaylord College at the University of Oklahoma, and currently resides in Dallas, Texas.